Train GraphicClick on the map to explore geographics

 In terms of station codes, I think the context of the post should guide whether the use of the station code is adequate.
 For example, a post on the Daytime Traffic on the Trans-Wilts thread could reasonably refer to the 1736 SWI» (Swindon - next trains) to WSB» (Westbury - next trains), and numbers alighting at MKM» (Melksham (Station code) - next trains), without needing to spell them out in full.

 Indeed it could.
-It would be less reasonable however if if referred to SWD, WSY and MSM - three-letter codes which look like station codes but, like BTM (Bristol Temple Meads (strictly, it should be BRI)) and FAW, aren't.
+It would be less reasonable however if if referred to SWD, WSY and MSM - three-letter codes which look like station codes but, like BTM (Bristol Temple Meads (strictly, it should be BRI) but BTM is a commonly used alternative)) and FAW, aren't.

 A Swinderby (SWD) to West Byfleet (WBY) - slightly off even from that suggestion - would be an interesting one to market, with little end to end traffic!!